heyqule/erm_unit_control/README.md

 ﻿This is a fork of Klonan's Unit Control.
 It has updated for 2.0.
 New features have been added in 1.1 build.

 It primary targets ERM controllable units.
-But it should work for 3rd party unit that support original unit control.
+But it should work any "unit" type from 3rd party unit mods.

 ### New Features: (Developed by [Hawke] & heyqule)
 - Manage up to 9 control groups with hotkeys.